 So, if you want to scale up your business, learn how to document a business process.
 Once you log the steps, no one no longer needs to waste time wondering how to do things.
-Seventy two percent people noticed improvements due to process management practices.
+Seventy-two percent of people noticed improvements due to process management practices.

-Start here, with this article.
-We will walk you through the entire process to document your business process.
+With this article.
+We'll walk you through the entire process to document your business process.
 The article has all the necessary steps you need.